leo-cabibihan/isproj2/README.md

 The event page has the capability to add new events and edit their details to ensure accuracy or delete the event entirely.
 It has the name of the event and details regarding it.

 ### Get
-- List of Events
+- List of events
+- Associated with Events table
 - Associated Item donations
 - Associated Cash Donations
-- Associated Beneficiaries
+- Associated Beneficiaries table

 ### Post
-- Form to add new events
+- To add new events
+- Associated with Events table
 - Associated Item donations
 - Associated Cash Donations
 - Associated Beneficiaries

 ### Put
-- Form to edit existing events
+- To edit existing events
+- Associated with Events table
 - Associated Item donations
 - Associated Cash Donations
 - Associated Beneficiaries

 ### Delete
 - Delete Existing events
-- Delete Associated Details

 ### authorization
-Only Charity Members are authorized to access this resource.
+Charity Members